dougeby/IntuneDocs/intune/device-restrictions-ios.md

 - **Assistive touch control**: **Allow** let users use the assistive touch function. **Not configured** disables this feature.
 - **Invert colors control**: **Allow** invert color changes to let users adjust the invert colors function. **Not configured** disables this feature.
 - **Speak on selected text**: **Allow** the Speak Selection accessibility settings be on the device.
 This feature reads text that the user selects out loud. **Not configured** disables this feature.
+- **Voice control modification**: **Allow** users to change the state of voice control on their devices. **Not configured** blocks users from changing the state of voice control on their devices.

+  Starting with iOS 13.0, this setting requires supervised devices.

 - **VoiceOver control**: **Allow** voiceover changes to let users update the VoiceOver function, such as how fast on-screen text is read out loud. **Not configured** prevents voiceover changes.
 - **Zoom control**: **Allow** zoom changes by the user. **Not configured** prevents zoom changes.